-Looking for the best time to visit Montreal?
+Looking for the best time to visit Montreal, Canada?
 I'll take you through weather, events, crowd levels, and prices for each month and season.

 Montreal is becoming quite the tourist destination.
 The restaurant scene has an international reputation, the list of festivals throughout the year is one of the longest you will find, and the diversity in neighborhoods to explore will keep visitors busy for days on end.